 Berkman is known to sometimes be outspoken.
 When Commissioner Bud Selig moved a series of games between the Astros and Chicago Cubs from Minute Maid Park to Milwaukee's Miller Park because of Hurricane Ike in September of 2008, he stated: "Major League Baseball has always valued the dollar more than they do the individual, the players and their families."
 In early 2012, after the Astros had accepted to move to the American League following the purchase of the club by Jim Crane, he once again poked a jab at Selig: "I feel basically like the commissioner extorted Jim Crane into moving the Astros."

-Lance Berkman is a six-time All-Star who has a shot at the Hall of Fame if he keeps up his current production.
-He is one of the top switch-hitters in the history of baseball, and may accumulate very impressive career numbers and to show some longevity in order to be considered one of the all-time greats.
-The fact that he bounced back with a very strong season in 2011 after two off-years is a very good marker towards the goal of reaching Cooperstown, but he followed that with two unproductive and injury-filled years, badly hurting his chances at future induction.
+Lance Berkman is a six-time All-Star who would have had a shot at the Hall of Fame had he kept up his production after his 2011 rebirth.
+He was one of the top switch-hitters in the history of baseball, but needed to accumulate more impressive career numbers and to show some longevity in order to be considered one of the all-time greats.
+The fact that he bounced back with a very strong season in 2011 after two off-years was a very good marker towards the goal of reaching Cooperstown, but he followed that with two unproductive and injury-filled years, badly hurting his chances at future induction.

 Berkman shares with Lou Gehrig the obscure record for the most consecutive years hitting a home run on the same date.
 He has hit a home run on each September 21 from 2001 to 2007.
 Gehrig set the record on June 8, 1938.
 Berkman is the brother-in-law of former minor league pitcher Joshua Baker.

 - 6-time NL All-Star (2001, 2002, 2004, 2006, 2008 & 2011)

 - 2011 NL Comeback Player of the Year Award